Buonomano against Bell: Nonergodicity or nonlocality?: Nonlocality and nonergodicty?

 \section{Nonlocality and nonergodicty?}

 There were no doubts that the equality (\ref{ER1}) should hold true even for observables considered in the EPR-Bohm experiment.
-One of main inventions of J. Bell was assuming the ergodicity of quantum mechanics and, hence, the coincidence of ensemble and time averages, see (\ref{ER}).
-Under such a (hidden) assumption he could identify quantum averages with ensemble averages.
-The logic of such an identification is the following: we know that quantum averages are well approximated by time averages; but the latter coincide (through ergodicity) with ensemble averages; therefore quantum averages are well approximated by ensemble averages.
+One of {\it the implicit inventions of J. Bell was assuming ergodicity of quantum mechanics and, hence, the coincidence of ensemble and time averages,} see (\ref{ER}).
+Under such implicit assumption he could identify theoretical quantum averages (coinciding with time averages)\footnote{The latter assumption is based on just the experimental experience.} with ensemble averages with respect to the distribution of hidden variables.

-In this framework he derived his inequality and came to the conclusion that the quantum formalism is incompatible with local realism.
-In fact, personally J. Bell this was the conclusion about quantum nonlocality.
+The logic of such identification can be presented as follows: \begin{itemize} \item quantum averages are well approximated by time averages; \item the latter coincide (through ergodicity) with ensemble averages; \item therefore quantum averages are well approximated by ensemble averages. \end{itemize} In this framework Bell derived his inequality (which is an inequality for ensemble averages) and came to the conclusion that the quantum formalism is incompatible with local realism.

+The crucial point of this derivation is the possibility to use the measure-theoretic representation of quantum correlations:

+Here $\theta$ and $\phi$ are orientations of polarization beam splitters in labs 1, 2 (separated by some distance) and $x_\theta, y_\phi$ are the corresponding quantum observables, the polarization projections.
+(We remind that the process is assumed to be stationary.)